stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/bookmarkstart/_index.md

 ## BookmarkStart class

 Represents a start of a bookmark in a Word document.
+To learn more, visit the [Working with Bookmarks](https://docs.aspose.com/words/net/working-with-bookmarks/) documentation article.

 ```cpp
 class BookmarkStart : public Aspose::Words::Node, public Aspose::Words::IBookmarkNode, public Aspose::Words::IDisplaceableByCustomXml